yurright/Harvard-CS50-Repo/DataStructures.md

 The best way to implement a dynamic set depends upon the operations that you need to support.

 ## Operations
-Operations on a dynamic set can be grouped into two categories: queries, which simply return information about the set, and modifying operations, which change the set.
+Operations on a dynamic set can be grouped into two categories: **queries**, which simply return information about the set, and **modifying operations**, which change the set.
 Here is a list of typical operations.
-Any speciûc application will usually require only a few of these to be implemented.
+Any specific application will usually require only a few of these to be implemented.

 - **Search**(S, k): A query that, given a set S and a key value k, returns a pointer x to an element